Shamita Shetty: Focus on interior design and entrepreneurship (2013–2017)

-Further work, Bigg Boss and recognition (2017–present)
+Further work, Bigg Boss return and recognition (2017–present)

-In 2017, Shetty appeared on the dancing reality show Jhalak Dikhhla Jaa.
-She then starred in Voot's comedy web series Yo Ke Hua Bro, also co-starring Aparshakti Khurana, Gaurav Pandey and Ridhima Pandit.
+In 2017, She starred in Voot's comedy web series Yo Ke Hua Bro, also co-starring Aparshakti Khurana, Gaurav Pandey and Ridhima Pandit.
 In 2019, she participated in Colors TV's stunt reality show Fear Factor: Khatron Ke Khiladi, ending up as the third runner up.
 Shetty then starred in T-Series' music video titled Teri Maa.

 In 2020, she starred in the film The Tenant as Meera.
 She then portrayed Kavita Tharoor in ZEE5's thriller film Black Widows.
 The Indian Express said that “Shamita Shetty brings a vivaciousness to her role.”
 In 2021, The Tenant was screened at the Indian Film Festival of Los Angeles.
 It won the Best Film Award at the Indian Film Festival Stuttgart 2021.

-In September 2021, she participated in Voot's Bigg Boss OTT, finishing as the second runner up.
+In September 2021, she participated in Voot's Bigg Boss OTT 1, finishing as the second runner up.
 In October, she participated in Colors TV's Bigg Boss 15.
 She became the first and the last captain of the season, and the only contestant to become the captain twice.
 Shetty also won the Style Icon Award.
 She finished her journey as the third runner up.